borislava00/MMT-FMI-Discipline/README.md

 # MMT-FMI-Discipline
-## Multimedia Web Technologies with Angular and Typescript

-## Free elective discipline in Faculty of Mathematics and Informatics
+## Free elective discipline in Faculty of Mathematics and Informatics - Multimedia Web Technologies with Angular and Typescript

 ### The course contains the following topics:
 - Presentation of the course, introduction to the field